Which Of The Following Statements About A Catalyst Is True

 It's essential to remember that catalysts do not alter the thermodynamics of a reaction.
 Thermodynamics determines whether a reaction is favorable and what the equilibrium constant is.
 A catalyst only affects the kinetics of the reaction, which is the rate at which the reaction reaches equilibrium.

 A catalyst cannot make a thermodynamically unfavorable reaction occur spontaneously.
 It can only speed up a reaction that is already thermodynamically possible.
-In other words, a catalyst can help you reach the top of the mountain faster, but it can't magically make the mountain taller or shorter.
+Simply put, a catalyst can help you reach the top of the mountain faster, but it can't magically make the mountain taller or shorter.

 Key Properties of Catalysts: A Summary